Skip to main content

 Overview

 AURCA connects eligible undergraduates to paid research opportunities with outstanding CAS faculty.
 AURCA research assistants receive enthusiastic mentorship as they expand research progress and cultivate new knowledge for our changing world.
 AURCA is a space for ALL students to explore their curiosity and develop essential skills that will support academic and professional success.
-Entering our third year, the CAS AURCA program will support a cohort of up to 35 OSU student researchers during the 2023-2024 academic year.
+Entering our fourth year, the CAS AURCA program will support a cohort of up to 40 OSU student researchers during the 2024-2025 academic year.

 AURCA Details